ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Beep HTB.md

 `https://10.10.10.7/vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/passwd%00`
 ![](Beep_Web5.png)

 Okay we have a valid list of users now who are present on the system.
 I was able to capture the User flag using LFI.
+You can also check `fali2ban` conf file using the LFI attack.
+The path to check the `fail2ban` conf file is `/etc/fail2ban/fail2ban.conf`.

 ###### `User Flag using LFI - Burp`
 One of the valid user we found in the above HTTP request was `fanis`.
 I was able to grab the `user.txt` file content in burp using the LFI attack.